 This meal can have more fat because you have all day to burn it off.

-5 egg-white omelet - You can throw one whole egg in for flavor (Use a little cheese and pepper for taste) if you want add some ground turkey breast, or vegetables).
+5 egg-white omelet: You can throw one whole egg in for flavor.
+(Use a little cheese and pepper for taste.) if you want to add some ground turkey breast or vegetables, go ahead.

-Ground Turkey Breast with a little cheese (NO mayo - you can have mustard, A1 sauce, low fast salad dressing) in a whole-wheat wrap.
-I often have 2 of these!
-(If you like peppers or similar vegetables, you can throw them in since they add no fat)
+Ground turkey breast with a little cheese (no mayonnaise -- you can have mustard, A1 sauce, low-fast salad dressing) in a whole-wheat wrap.
+I often have two of these.
+(If you like peppers or similar vegetables, you can throw them in since they add no fat.)

 - Piece of fruit

-However, since most people are at work and have to have food that is easy, you can also settle for another wrap, yogurt, and cold carrots.
+1 can of tuna fish or egg whites here again with a multi-grain, whole-wheat bagel or bread.
+However, since most people are at work and have to have food that is easy, you can settle for another wrap, yogurt and cold carrots.

-I recommend a protein shake right after workout like a myoplex just be sure the one you get is low in fat.
-If you don\'t want to drink supplement drinks, have a can of tuna with little to no mayo, or a piece of chicken on top of a salad and a few wheat crackers and pickles mixed in.
+I recommend a protein shake right after a workout.
+If you don't want a supplement drinks, have a can of tuna with little to no mayo or a piece of chicken on top of a salad and a few wheat crackers and pickles mixed in.

-Try the Barilla Multigrain pasta.
-It is THE pasta to eat since it has 10 grams of protein in a serving and almost no fat.
-I would have this with turkey breast in it, or lean steak, fish, or chicken breast with a sauce of your choice, just avoid fat sauces.
+Try the Barilla multigrain pasta.
+It has 10 grams of protein in a serving and almost no fat.
+I would have this with turkey breast in it or lean steak, fish or a chicken breast with a sauce of your choice; just avoid fat sauces.
 This way, you are getting good post-workout carbs and protein.
-Use wheat bread and just use garlic on it so you have healthy garlic bread.
+Choose wheat bread and use garlic on it so you have healthy garlic bread.

-Do not forget to drink WATER!
+Do not forget to drink water.
 See the "Weight Loss Myths" article to read about the importance of water with workouts.
 Water is the key.
 Drink it before you eat -- it fills you up.
-Remember it takes the human body about 15-20 minutes to realize it is full, so give yourself time with small portions, and you will be full.
-Know that you just will not feel that way right away.
 I always tell myself to eat when the clock says to eat, not when my body says to eat.
-This way I am never full, and I am never hungry.
+This way, I am never full and never hungry.
 This is a rough idea of how I eat.

-Check food labels and keep the fat down - I would say below 50 grams or so.
-The goal is eat fruits and vegetables, multi-grain pasta and breads with chicken, lean meats, fish and avoid processed foods as much as you can.
+Check food labels and keep the fat down; I would say below 50 grams or so.
+The goal is to eat fruits and vegetables, multi-grain pasta and breads with chicken, lean meats or fish.
+Avoid processed foods as much as you can.